istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 ## Mesh Federation

-Mesh federation is an ad hoc, loosely coupled composition of services running in multiple meshes.
+A mesh federation is loosely coupled composition of services running in multiple meshes that only connect to each other as necessary.
 It exhibits the following characteristics
 (see [Criteria for selecting the right topology](#criteria-for-selecting-the-right-topology)):